Tamburasca/HarpsichordTuning/README.md

-The frequency of the first partial f<sub>1</sub> is compared to a value derived from the pitch level and a tuning table [tuningTable.py](https://github.com/Tamburasca/HarpsichordTuning/blob/master/Tuning/tuningTable.py), currently comprising Werkmeister III, 1/4 Comma Meantone, and Equal Temperament - feel free to edit/enhance it for yourself.
+The frequency of the first partial f<sub>1</sub> is compared to a value derived from the pitch level and a tuning table [tuningTable.py](https://github.com/Tamburasca/HarpsichordTuning/blob/master/Tuning/tuningTable.py), currently comprising Werkmeister III, 1/4 Comma Meantone, Rameau, Kirnberger III, and Equal Temperament.
+Feel free to edit/enhance it for yourself.
 We have not yet considered enharmonic equivalency in meantone, hence, one would have to enable/disable certain keys, such as A♭ vs. G#.
 The key in the center of the pie shows what key was pressed and its deviation, in units of cent, for the specified tuning and pitch level: too low (in red) and too high (in green).